About Megan Sweeting

 Kentucky Wedding Photographer

 My relationship with photography happened on accident.
 Since I was a little girl, I loved to write and tell stories, so once I graduated from high school I decided to go to the University of Kentucky to be a journalist and creative writer.
-It was there, while trying to fill my schedule with an easy A, I found myself in a dark room, elbow deep in film negatives and developer.
-It so happened, while I was learning in the film class, my grandfather got diagnosed with terminal brain cancer and I was able document his experience.
+It was while there, trying to fill my schedule with an easy A, I found myself in a dark room, elbow deep in film negatives and developer.
+It so happened, as I was learning in the film class, my grandfather got diagnosed with terminal brain cancer and I was able to document his experience for my final project.

-It was in that semester, in 2007, that I was able to realize how special photography was.
-I took photos of him dealing with the pain, sitting in the sunlight trying to relax after a doctor visit, running his hand over the new scar from an unsuccessful operation, and my favorite image- holding a cigarette to his mouth like it was a marijuana joint.
-That one I titled Defiance, entered it as my final project image, and it still sits framed in my office to this day.
+It was during that semester, in 2007, I was able to realize how special photography is.
+I took photos of my grandfather dealing with the pain, sitting in the sunlight trying to relax after a doctor visit, running his hand over the new scar from an unsuccessful operation, and my favorite image- holding a cigarette to his mouth like it was a marijuana joint.
+That one I titled Defiance, entered it as my final project image, and it still sits framed in my office.

 In 2012, the year I gave birth to my daughter, I photographed my first wedding for a long time friend.
 I was five months pregnant and even then I was standing on a chair during the reception, trying to get the shot from a better angle.
 After that event, I realized how much fun I had photographing weddings.
 Can you believe up until that point, the last wedding I had attended was as a child?
-Since then I have shot over 75 weddings, and I have been exposed to so many great experiences- from different religions, cultures and families.
+Since then I have shot over 100 weddings, and I have been exposed to so many great experiences from different religions, cultures and families.